brprod8/home-lab/README.md

 DON (Device Operations Network) is a Python + Flask based Network Operations Platform built for a personal homelab.

-Unlike traditional dashboards that only display devices, DON actively discovers devices, determines what they support, and exposes live actions that can interact with them.
+ DON actively discovers devices, determines what they support, and exposes live actions that can interact with them.

 Everything runs completely inside the local network.